remult/remult/docs-md/35-Adding Columns to the Products Entity.md

 /api/Products
 ```

-And when we'll loot at the browser, we'll see that there are 3 more columns to the grid
+And when we'll look at the browser, we'll see that there are 3 more columns to the grid